 It seems my affinity is to write about what I observe, or observed and retold in a creative way.
 This may not sound like an earth-shattering conclusion, but it is to me, in realizing that perhaps my reason for being here and the reason that I have such strong reflexes as a writer are perhaps a calling as a type of social archivist or social historian.
 I seem to have a knack for taking day-to-day events (sometimes seemingly inconsequential ones) and wrap them up in a story line without boundaries, magnifying its complexities that others may be too busy to notice.
 Add to that a writing style that is as individual as a fingerprint and there you have the authentic voice of me, the writer!

-It would also explain why, as a teenager, I was madly in love with author Erma Bombeck.
+It would also explain why Erma Bombeck’s work resonated with me as strongly as it did.
 Her books were adaptations of her syndicated newspaper column, in which she would take typical, mundane, day-to-day family situations and retell them in a style that had me in absolute stitches, recounting in intricate detail every human foible that was completely relatable which made it so funny.
 Her talent in this regard was only surpassed by her unique storytelling style which was never mean-spirited nor bitchy, just a self-deprecating and loving sense of humour that placed the spotlight on the funny things we humans do when we interact as friends, family and neighbours.

 While her columns ran from the mid-1960s to the late-1990s most of her stories are timeless.
 Sure, we do not have too many station wagons with wood paneling anymore, but replace those with SUVs full of kids’ athletic equipment and the stories hold!